lilcpu/slate/source/index.html.md

 ## Building User Experience

 You will build a consumer facing user experience directly into your web or mobile application.
 Because you own your application's frontend there are a plethora of implementations that may make sense for your use case.
-We offer a styleguide with suggestions and examples of how you might build your components and the flows that connect them, but ultimately the choice is in your hands of how to best present data and functionality to your users.
+We offer a <a href="#">styleguide</a> with suggestions and examples of how you might build your components and the flows that connect them, but ultimately the choice is in your hands of how to best present data and functionality to your users.

 ## Security & Privacy